 If you’re just starting out and you’re unsure if you want to commit to a fulltime career, start volunteering at a local animal shelter.
 Get as much experience as you can working with a wide variety of dog breeds.

-If you find you aren’t comfortable working with large dogs, you might want to become a regular pet dog trainer instead of a protection dog trainer.
+If you find you aren’t comfortable working with large dogs, you might not want to become a protection dog trainer but a regular pet trainer instead.
 Protection dogs will always be large breed animals.

 Regular pet dog trainers can specify the types of breeds they work with.
 Protection dog trainers, on the other hand, will have no choice and often work with Belgian Malinois, German Shepherds, and other sizable dog breeds.